 Where do entrepreneurs come from?
 What makes technology-based startups tick?
 How do these nascent firms grow and scale in relation to their decisions around hiring, financing, and commercialization strategy?

-My research draws from interesting phenomenon and theory at the intersection of entrepreneurship and labor economics.
+My research draws from the rich interplay of phenomenon and theory in the area of entrepreneurship and strategy.
 My dissertation research is generously funded by the Kauffman Foundation and supported by the US Census Bureau.

 "Is There a Startup Wage Premium?
 Evidence from MIT Graduates"

 Research Policy Vol. 47 No. 3 (2018): 637-649.

 Link to Paper